MrNiceGuy090/IntroductionToRobotics/README.md

 #### Showcase video
 https://youtu.be/jZD91t3Tabo

-## Homework 2
+## Homework 2 - Traffic lights

 #### Requirements
   - Components: 5 LEDs, 1 button, 1 buzzer, resistors and wires (per logic)
   - General description: Building the traffic lights for a crosswalk.
 You will use 2 LEDs to represent the traffic lights for people (red and green) and 3 LEDs to represent the traffic lights for cars (red, yellow and green).
 See the states it needs to go through.
   - The system has the following states:
     - 1. State 1(default, reinstated after state 4 ends): green light for cars, red light for people, no sounds.
 Duration: indefinite, changed bypressing the button.